mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 So why do I feel this approach doesn't work?

-It's impossible to second guess what the next business requrirement will be.
+It's impossible to second guess what the next business requirement will be.
 Most of the systems I've seen that take the configuration approach were written in the 80's, 90's or early 00's and even then the pace of change was high enough to make trying to second guess what a business requires in a years time impossible.
 Even government has rapid changes to implement.
 Secretaries of state and ministers change, sometimes after only a few months in the job, and the new incumbent